AustinLowey/spotify-festival-playlist-generator/README.md

 ## <img src="https://github.com/AustinLowey/SpotifyFestivalPlaylistGenerator/assets/49540411/3d889ec1-e4cd-4c72-94fe-8dd003ade51a" width="25"> Usage

-Running run_playlist_generator.py launches the below GUI, which asks the user if they'd like to create a playlist for a specific music festival or create a playlist by manually entering artists' names.
+Executing run_playlist_generator.py launches the below GUI, which asks the user if they'd like to create a playlist for a specific music festival or create a playlist by manually entering artists' names.

 <img src="https://github.com/AustinLowey/SpotifyFestivalPlaylistGenerator/assets/49540411/e954335b-92be-462a-b6d1-efe30b947c3a" width="400">

-If the user picks the "From Music Festival" option, they are taken to the below screen, where they are asked to get a songkick.com link for a specific music festival.
+Choosing the "From Music Festival" option takes users to the screen below, where they are asked to get a songkick.com link for a specific music festival.
 The second option, "Enter Artists' Names," offers an alternative approach by bringing the user to a screen where they can type-in multiple artists' names that will be used to make a playlist.

 <img src="https://github.com/AustinLowey/SpotifyFestivalPlaylistGenerator/assets/49540411/33706e43-b682-4e2d-aeb4-1bf33bf791da" width="500">